marcelo-cm/intuitive-cn/app/_content/docs/linting-101.md

 My rule of thumb: if skipping a rule requires a written justification, it should be an error.
 Everything else can stay warn until the team is ready to tighten the belt.

 # True Story
-Not long ago at [Gumloop](https://gumloop.com/) we noticed in our staging build that updating a node’s value simply didn’t stick.
-After a painful search we found the culprit: a missing variable in a useEffect dependency array.
-React recycled a stale closure, the UI never re-rendered, and a critical workflow stalled in production.
+Not long ago at [Gumloop](https://gumloop.com/) we noticed in our staging build that updating a node’s value simply didn’t update it's internal data.
+After a painful search we found the culprit: a missing variable in a useCallback dependency array.
 Had we flipped on react-hooks/exhaustive-deps: "warn" or "error" earlier, the linter would’ve screamed at the empty dependency list and the bug would have been squashed in seconds.

-Below is a fleshed-out draft that layers your new details into the original piece.
-I kept the same conversational vibe and dropped in clear headings so you can shuffle or trim as you like.

 # Tailwind & Import Sorting—Predictable Styling, Predictable Imports